 In 1836, when George Yount established the first homestead in Napa Valley and planted vineyards in what is now Yountville, Napa Valley was mostly a wilderness inhabited by salmon, birds, bears and wildlife of all sorts.
-Charles Krug developed the first winery in 1861 and now there are over 300 Napa Valley wineries, many of them open to the public and worth a visit, if for no other reason than the unique architecture of these historical Napa wineries.
+Charles Krug developed the first winery in 1861 and now there are over 500 Napa Valley wineries, many of them open to the public and worth a visit.
+Given the unique architecture of many Napa wineries and that others are adorned with fabulous furnishings and art and/or look out upon idyllic vistas, you truly don’t even have to like wine to enjoy a tour.

 Why are there so many wineries in Napa Valley?
 Basically: the weather, the soil and the people.
 Take a wet winter-spring, add some hot, dry and very sunny summer days with cool evenings and nurture a soil that forces the vine to struggle a bit for its nourishment and you have a perfect combination for producing the richest sort of grape!
 Very few places on earth have this unique combination of natural resources.